pubnub/angular-js/blog_02.md

 framework.
 So stay tuned and let us know here [PubNub AngularJS on GitHub](https://github.com/pubnub/angular-js/issues) if you have any ideas for future enhancements!

-The PubNub AngularJS library should look familiar to experienced developers in Angular development as well as to folks who have explored the PubNub API a bit.
-For this blog entry, we'll presume you are somewhat familiar with the ideas from [the first blog entry|http://www.pubnub.com/blog/real-time-angularjs-sdk-for-developers/], at least enough to get started.
+The PubNub AngularJS library should look familiar to experienced developers in Angular app development as well as to folks who have explored the PubNub API a bit.
+For this blog entry, we'll presume you are somewhat familiar with the ideas from [an earliear PubNub AngularJS SDK Blog](http://www.pubnub.com/blog/real-time-angularjs-sdk-for-developers/), at least enough to get started.
 If you like what you see here, you can jump right into a live version of the app at http://pubnub.github.io/angular-js/#/chat or the source code at https://github.com/pubnub/angular-js/ .

 Let's take a look at the contents of http://pubnub.github.io/angular-js/index.html , the main entry point for the application.

 # Quick Recap: Setting Up